 After you select the "Choose schedule script" option, it will list all schedule scripts in the "schedules" folder.
-You can choose one, and then Witty Pi will take care of the rest.
+You can choose one, and then Witty Piwill take care of the rest.

-If you want to confirm what the script is doing, you can check the "schedule.log" file in the "~/wittypi" directory, when your Raspberry Pi is running.
+If you want to confirm what the script is doing, you can check the "schedule.log" file in the "~/wittypi" directory, when your Raspberry Pi is on.

-If you want to create your own schedule script, please read the "Making Schedule Script" section.
+If you want to create your own schedule script, please read the "Making Schedule Script" chapter.